 - 1. Observe the entire first boot sequence. - 2.
-Login to the Oracle Enterprise Communications Broker. - Set passwords. - 4.
-Set product, using the set product command. - 5.
+Login to the Oracle Enterprise Communications Broker. - 3.
+Set passwords. - 4.
+Note that the product is selected automatically as Communications Broker. - 5.
 Set entitlements, using the set entitlements command. - 6.
 Initialize the system using the run setup command.